inko-lang/inko/docs/source/guides/cross-compilation.md

 packages to target FreeBSD.
 FreeBSD in turn doesn't provide packages to compile to Linux or macOS.

-Zig should be able to cross compile from FreeBSD to Linux or macOS, but it [doesn't support cross compiling to FreeBSD](https://github.com/ziglang/zig/issues/2876).
+Zig should be able to cross compile from FreeBSD to Linux, but it [doesn't support cross compiling _to_ FreeBSD](https://github.com/ziglang/zig/issues/2876).

 ## Target triples